a-liut/gio-device-ms/README.md

 - ### /rooms/{roomId}/devices/{deviceId}/actions/{actionName}

     **POST**: trigger the requested action if possible.
-It allows send a value with the request.
+It allows sending a value with the request.

     Example body:
 ```json